Cognexus-Labs/FarmX/FarmXGemini_IOT/Readme.md

 The farmX IoT Device is designed to monitor environmental parameters for farming purposes.
 This README provides an overview of the project, its features, hardware setup, and instructions for getting started.

-## Google Solution Challenge 2023

-The farmX IoT device was developed for the Google Solution Challenge 2023.
-It aims to provide an innovative solution for monitoring environmental conditions in farming applications expanding the possibilities of the FarmX application toolkit.

 ## Stack

 ![Stack Image](image.jpg)